 Daily maximum and minimum temperatures for 25 stations around the Great Lakes, 1897 to 1983, were given to NSIDC by the NOAA Great Lakes Environmental Research Laboratory (GLERL), Ann Arbor, MI.
 Daily data can be used to produce daily maximum, minimum and mean temperatures, and seasonal accumulations of freezing and thawing degree days.
-The statistical data are archived on 25 reels of 35 mm microfilm, one roll per station.
+The statistical data are archived in ASCII text files transcribed from 25 reels of 35 mm microfilm, one roll per station.
 Microfilm rolls are the appendices to Assel (1980), with updates covering 1978 to 1983 spliced to the end of each microfilm roll.
 Data sources include U.S. Department of Commerce summaries of meteorological data for Minnesota, Michigan, Wisconsin, Illinois, Pennsylvania and New York, and the monthly meteorological observations published by Environment Canada.

 GLERL Great Lakes Air Temperature/Degree Day Climatology, 1897-1983, Version 1

 |Spatial Resolution:||Not Specified|

 As a condition of using these data, you must cite the use of this data set using the following citation.
 For more information, see our Use and Copyright Web page.Assel, R. A. 1995.
 GLERL Great Lakes Air Temperature/Degree Day Climatology, 1897-1983, Version 1.
 [Indicate subset used].
 Boulder, Colorado USA.
 NSIDC: National Snow and Ice Data Center. doi: http://dx.doi.org/10.7265/N5VD6WCJ.
 [Date Accessed].

 NSIDC User Services

 CIRES, 449 UCB

 Postal Code: 80309-0449